JosieOnGit/Luniks/Languages/Malaŭi - Malawi.md

 ## Origin and History
 Having been developed entirely within the territory of Malaw, it's mostly similar to modern Indonesian and Malaysian, with its roots reaching back to Asian languages with European influences.
 Despite having these roots, it's still misunderstood and there's a lot of false friends with English.
-Currently, it's spoken within Malaw with spots surrounding the territoty of people recognising and understanding the language, but not being as fluent as native Malawi people.
+Currently, it's spoken within Malaw with spots surrounding the territory of people recognising and understanding the language, but not being as fluent as native Malawi people.

 ## Writing system and script